collet/isa-devops/README.md

 Deliveries are automatically extracted from the _github_ repository of the team.
 Details are given in the evaluation part of each part (ISA and DEVOPS).
 See below.

 - Sunday, February 14th, 8:00pm : first architecture report
+- Sunday, May 9th, 6:00pm : final delivery (see ISA and DevOps pages for details)

 ### Evaluation